Analog Devices, Inc. (NASDAQ:ADI) Shares Sold by First Trust Advisors LP

-First Trust Advisors LP decreased its position in shares of Analog Devices, Inc. (NASDAQ:ADI) by 0.3% during the 4th quarter, according to its most recent disclosure with the SEC.
-The firm owned 1,380,999 shares of the semiconductor company’s stock after selling 3,994 shares during the period.
-First Trust Advisors LP owned 0.37% of Analog Devices worth $204,015,000 as of its most recent SEC filing.
+First Trust Advisors LP reduced its holdings in Analog Devices, Inc. (NASDAQ:ADI) by 0.3% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 1,380,999 shares of the semiconductor company’s stock after selling 3,994 shares during the quarter.
+First Trust Advisors LP owned 0.37% of Analog Devices worth $204,015,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
-Key Financial Inc acquired a new stake in shares of Analog Devices during the fourth quarter worth $28,000.
-Benjamin Edwards Inc. acquired a new position in shares of Analog Devices during the 3rd quarter valued at about $25,000.
-Sun Life Financial INC purchased a new position in shares of Analog Devices during the 3rd quarter worth about $26,000.
-Glassman Wealth Services grew its holdings in Analog Devices by 127.6% in the third quarter.
-Glassman Wealth Services now owns 223 shares of the semiconductor company’s stock valued at $26,000 after purchasing an additional 125 shares during the period.
-Finally, Diversified LLC acquired a new position in Analog Devices during the fourth quarter worth approximately $29,000.
-Hedge funds and other institutional investors own 91.90% of the company’s stock.
+Several other hedge funds and other institutional investors have also added to or reduced their stakes in ADI.
+JPMorgan Chase & Co. raised its holdings in shares of Analog Devices by 19.2% in the 3rd quarter.
+JPMorgan Chase & Co. now owns 26,039,376 shares of the semiconductor company’s stock worth $3,037,493,000 after purchasing an additional 4,199,225 shares in the last quarter.
+BlackRock Inc. raised its holdings in shares of Analog Devices by 10.6% in the 3rd quarter.
+BlackRock Inc. now owns 30,760,256 shares of the semiconductor company’s stock worth $3,590,951,000 after purchasing an additional 2,946,683 shares in the last quarter.
+Voloridge Investment Management LLC bought a new stake in shares of Analog Devices in the 3rd quarter worth approximately $62,497,000.
+Epoch Investment Partners Inc. raised its holdings in shares of Analog Devices by 80.8% in the 3rd quarter.
+Epoch Investment Partners Inc. now owns 1,156,787 shares of the semiconductor company’s stock worth $135,043,000 after purchasing an additional 517,050 shares in the last quarter.
+Finally, Maplelane Capital LLC bought a new stake in shares of Analog Devices in the 3rd quarter worth approximately $50,199,000.
+Institutional investors and hedge funds own 91.90% of the company’s stock.

-In other news, CEO Vincent Roche sold 10,000 shares of the company’s stock in a transaction dated Monday, February 1st.
+In other news, SVP Gregory N. Henderson sold 18,234 shares of the company’s stock in a transaction that occurred on Monday, November 9th.
+The shares were sold at an average price of $137.72, for a total transaction of $2,511,186.48.
+Following the transaction, the senior vice president now directly owns 24,060 shares in the company, valued at $3,313,543.20.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Vincent Roche sold 10,000 shares of the stock in a transaction that occurred on Monday, February 1st.
 The shares were sold at an average price of $148.34, for a total transaction of $1,483,400.00.
 Following the completion of the transaction, the chief executive officer now owns 16,957 shares in the company, valued at $2,515,401.38.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP Gregory N. Henderson sold 18,234 shares of the stock in a transaction dated Monday, November 9th.
-The stock was sold at an average price of $137.72, for a total transaction of $2,511,186.48.
-Following the completion of the sale, the senior vice president now directly owns 24,060 shares in the company, valued at approximately $3,313,543.20.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 53,630 shares of company stock worth $7,614,798.
+Insiders have sold 53,630 shares of company stock worth $7,614,798 over the last quarter.
 0.42% of the stock is owned by company insiders.

-Analog Devices (NASDAQ:ADI) last released its quarterly earnings data on Monday, November 23rd.
-The semiconductor company reported $1.44 EPS for the quarter, topping analysts’ consensus estimates of $1.32 by $0.12.
+Analog Devices (NASDAQ:ADI) last posted its earnings results on Monday, November 23rd.
+The semiconductor company reported $1.44 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.32 by $0.12.
+The business had revenue of $1.53 billion for the quarter, compared to analysts’ expectations of $1.44 billion.
 Analog Devices had a net margin of 21.79% and a return on equity of 15.51%.
-The firm had revenue of $1.53 billion during the quarter, compared to the consensus estimate of $1.44 billion.
-During the same quarter in the previous year, the company posted $1.19 earnings per share.
-On average, sell-side analysts predict that Analog Devices, Inc. will post 5.69 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the firm posted $1.19 earnings per share.
+Equities analysts predict that Analog Devices, Inc. will post 5.69 EPS for the current year.

-Several brokerages recently weighed in on ADI.
-Barclays increased their target price on Analog Devices from $150.00 to $170.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 26th.
-They noted that the move was a valuation call.
-Argus increased their target price on shares of Analog Devices from $145.00 to $155.00 in a research report on Wednesday, November 25th.
-Piper Sandler boosted their price objective on shares of Analog Devices from $135.00 to $150.00 and gave the stock an “overweight” rating in a research note on Wednesday, November 25th.
-The Goldman Sachs Group lifted their target price on shares of Analog Devices from $156.00 to $169.00 and gave the company a “buy” rating in a report on Monday, December 14th.
-Finally, Royal Bank of Canada increased their price target on Analog Devices from $150.00 to $174.00 and gave the company an “outperform” rating in a report on Thursday, January 14th.
-Nine research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
-The company has a consensus rating of “Buy” and a consensus target price of $145.58.

 Analog Devices Company Profile